-The Graduate College requires 32 hours of satisfactory course work (minimum GPA 2.75/4.00) for the Master of Science (MS) degree.
-All 32 hours must involve 400- or 500-level courses, and 12 of the 32 hours must involve 500-level courses.
-Additionally, the Dept. of Physics requires that 16 of the 32 hours must be Physics courses, and 8 of these 16 courses must involve 500-level Physics courses.
-At most 8 hours of "Individual Study" (Physics 597 or Physics 599) may be counted toward the MS degree.
-A thesis is NOT required for an M.S. degree in Physics, and there is no special oral or written examination required for the M.S. in Physics degree.
+Requirements for the MS in Physics Degree: The M.S. in Physics degree program requires a minimum of 32 hours of satisfactory course work (minimum GPA 2.75/4.00).

+- All 32 hours must involve 400- or 500-level courses, and 12 of the 32 hours must involve 500-level courses. - A minimum of 16 of the 32 hours must be Physics courses, and 8 of these 16 courses must involve 500-level Physics courses. - No more than 8 hours of "Individual Study" (Physics 597) research credits may be counted toward the M.S. in Physics degree.

+Other Conditions on the M.S. in Physics Degree:

+- A thesis is NOT required for the M.S. degree in Physics, and there is no special oral or written examination required for the M.S. in Physics degree. - M.S. degree students are expected to select courses in consultation with a grad advisor.